 A: No, family fee is already set up in level monthly payment installments.

-Q: Can I pay family Fee with a credit card or over the phone?
+Q: Can I pay Family Fee with a credit card or over the phone?

 Q: What does the minimum due showing on my invoice or statement mean?

-A: The Minimum Payment amount is based on how much the State has paid your EI service provider(s) for services subject to fees.
+A: The Minimum Payment amount is based on how much the State has paid your EI service provider(s) for services subject to Family Fees.
 This amount may vary by month because providers have up to 90 days from the date of service or last written correspondence with the insurance company to bill for EI services.
 This means that the State may not pay anything for your family’s services subject to fees for several months.